tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/List-Blobs.md

  **Immutability Policy in the Response**

- The `ImmutabilityPolicyUntilDate`, `ImmutabilityPolicyMode` element are present only if the `include=immutabilitypolicy` parameter was specified on the URI.
+ The `ImmutabilityPolicyUntilDate`, `ImmutabilityPolicyMode` elements are present only if the `include=immutabilitypolicy` parameter was specified on the URI.
  ```
  <Properties>
     <ImmutabilityPolicyUntilDate>date-time-value</ImmutabilityPolicyUntilDate>